top of page

 'I told you not to leave your keys in it' was all he said.

-I raced around the streets frantically searching for my pride and joy, finally came back home downhearted and told my dad, 'I'm going to have to go to the police station'.
+I raced around the streets frantically searching for my pride and joy and finally came back home downhearted.

 'It's parked on Moss Lane' he said, 'Don't leave the keys in the car again.'

-It was a valuable lesson until I began working as a chauffeur to a tremendously wealthy old lady who had thirty-seven cars, most of them vintage classics, who insisted that the keys be left in the ignition at all times, just in case she decided to drive herself in the middle of the night!
-Never had a problem for years, until a maid's son, discovered the keys were always in the cars, and one night stole, ironically, a brand new twelve-cylinder Jaguar out of the garage in Florida, drove it up to Tennessee on a drug run, and set it alight.
-Such is life in the fast lane.
+Jump forward seven years and I am a chauffeur to a wealthy lady with thirty-seven cars, most of them vintage classics, who insisted that the keys be left in the ignition at all times, just in case she decided to drive herself.
+She never did and for years all was fine until a maid's son stole a brand new twelve-cylinder Jaguar from the lady's home in Palm Beach, Florida, and drove it to Tennessee on a cocaine run, where it was burnt out to hide evidence.
+I guess that didn't work out to well for the thief.

 Photo credit: Leigh Purcell.